At the Immigrant's Table

 Tried and loved this recipe?
 Please leave a 5-star review below!
 Your reviews mean a lot to me, so if you've got any questions, please let me know in a comment.

-Three chocolate chip muffins on a white surface.
+Three gluten free banana chocolate chip muffins with dark chocolate chunks, with chocolate pieces scattered on a light surface.

 Ksenia Prints